Webinar Series: Neural Machine Translation: The Past – The Present – The Future

 - Presenter: Dr. John Tinsley

 Iconic is pleased to announce a new 3-part webinar series, Neural Machine Translation: The Past, The Present, The Future.
 Hosted by our CEO and MT Expert, Dr. John Tinsley, the series will cover the relatively short history of Neural MT from its beginnings a few years ago, through to its rapid rise to the state-of-the-art, and will culminate with a look forward to what the future holds.

 Each webinar will be a short 20-minute talk by John followed by the opportunity to ask questions.
 Although the theme covers a cutting-edge technology, the series will be accessible, practical, and will leave attendees with a clear picture of the trends in Neural MT research and development, and where it’s headed.

 Following on from that, on Thursday, 28th May, the second webinar will take a look at where we are today.
-Over the past 2 years, our popular blog series, The Neural MT Weekly, has seen more that 80 articles covering key topics in Neural MT.
-We will summarise which areas have received most attention from leading researcher and developers, and give the lay of the technology landscape today.
+Over the past 2 years, our popular blog series, The Neural MT Weekly, has seen more than 80 articles covering key topics in Neural MT.
+We will summarise which areas have received the most attention from leading researchers and developers, and give the lay of the technology landscape today.